-- The effects of the February 24, 2022 invasion by the Russian Federation of Ukraine, which is discussed below. - The recent change in China's zero-COVID policy could affect our business with Chinese automobile companies and Chinese suppliers to the extent that the China suffers increased hospitalizations and deaths from COVID-19. - The effects of any other military conflicts, including in the Middle East, and cybersecurity actions; and - Any other conditions which may affect the automotive industry generally and the ability of automotive companies in their evaluation and purchase of our products or our ability and the ability of our customers and potential customers to evaluate our product or order our product.
+- The effects of the February 24, 2022 invasion by the Russian Federation of Ukraine, which is ongoing and is discussed below. - Extreme weather conditions that may adversely affect manufacturing facilities of our suppliers and/or customers, and cause material delays in our supply chain or to our forecasted orders. - The effects of any other military conflicts and cybersecurity actions; and - Any other conditions which may affect the automotive industry generally and the ability of automotive companies in their evaluation and purchase of our products or our ability and the ability of our customers and potential customers to evaluate our product or order our product.